-6.1 The Government agrees neither to sponsor nor to hold any other national, regional or international ICT/telecommunications-related commercial event, exhibition, forum or conference in (Name of country), within the period of six (6) months prior to and six (6) months after the Event.
+6.1 The Government agrees neither to sponsor nor to hold any other national, regional or international ICT/telecommunications-related commercial event, exhibition, forum or conference in (Name of country), within the period of three (3) months prior to and three (3) months after the Event. [reason for change: allows more flexibility and increases the range of countries which could participate in the ITU TELECOM Call for bids].

 ARTICLE 7